scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 reproducibility, scaling, auditability and collaboration in machine learning.
 Pipelines are often a central part of a ML-Ops strategy.
 This especially holds for TrustedAI pipelines since reproducibility and auditability are even more important there.
-Figure :ref:`fig2` illustrates the exemplary TrustedAI pipeline we have built using the component library and figure :ref:`fig3` is a screenshot taken from Kubeflow displaying the pipeline after finishing it’s run.
+Figure :ref:`pipeline` illustrates the exemplary TrustedAI pipeline we have built using the component library and figure :ref:`kfp` is a screenshot taken from Kubeflow displaying the pipeline after finishing it’s run.

 .. figure:: elyra_pipeline.png

-   The exemplary TrustedAI pipeline for the health care use case. :label:`fig2`
+   The exemplary TrustedAI pipeline for the health care use case. :label:`pipeline`

 Pipeline Components
 -------------------